-In January 2018, when new Public Recreational Bathing regulations were implemented in New Jersey, interest in the specially exempt status of community associations spiked.
-This interest was fueled by community association board members hoping to avoid substantial costs for additional lifeguard personnel and equipment mandated by the new regulations.
+Interest in the specially exempt status of community association pools has increased.
+This interest has been fueled by community association board members hoping to offset substantial costs incurred for COVID ambassadors and cleaning staff.
 As specially exempt public recreational bathing facilities, community associations may legally choose to operate their pools without lifeguards.
 However, this decision must be carefully considered and made only after consultation with the association’s legal counsel, insurance agent, and pool operator.

 New Jersey Bathing Code